 The best way to get help is to visit SeeSaw’s support page — it should have everything you need to get started.

-Schoology is a learning management system that Minnehaha Academy 3rd – 12th grade classes use to give and collect student assignments, share resources, and keep grade books.
+Schoology is a learning management system (owned by Powerschool) that Minnehaha Academy 3rd – 12th grade classes use to give and collect student assignments, share resources, and keep grade books.
 Using it will allow you to monitor assignments and grades for your student(s).

 Accessing Your Account

-- For instructions on creating a NEW Schoology account using the parent access code you were emailed, please see these instructions.
+- To create a NEW Schoology account using the parent access code you were emailed, please enter that on their registration page.

 If your email address was previously associated with a different school's Schoology system, you will need to contact their Schoology administrators to have your email address removed before it can be used with Minnehaha's Schoology system.
 See these instructions.